RobertCSternberg/ARPNetworkMonitor/README.md

 # Noted Configuration Options

 - The ARP Scanning interval is configured in `entry.sh` using the sleep command and its default is 60 seconds.
+- The default scan target is configured in `Dockerfile`.

 # Conclusion
 The ARP Monitor provides an efficient and straightforward method to monitor devices in a network, specifically those that do not support traditional pinging methods.
 By running it inside a Docker container, it is easy to deploy and manage across various environments.